Skip to main content

 User -> Widget : natural-language request

-Warpy API -> Widget : tool calls or final answer
+Warpy API -> Widget : chat.response with tool calls or final answer

-Widget -> Warpy API : /widget/chat with tool results
+Widget -> Warpy API : same websocket + chat.request with tool results

-Warpy API -> Widget : final response and suggestions
+Warpy API -> Widget : chat.response with final response and suggestions

 Widget -> User : answer